 When can you buy a Mixed Reality headset?

-What content will be available on Windows Mixed Reality?
+What content is available on Windows Mixed Reality?

-Microsoft has recently revealed a little more about Mixed Reality and what you can expect to be doing with it.
-Announced via a blog post in August 2017, the company provided details of a number of developers they are working with, including the likes of Hulu, Sony Pictures, Sky VR, as well as revealing that 343 Industries is working on Mixed Reality compatibility for Halo games.
+Announced via a blog post in August 2017, Microsoft provided details of a number of developers they are working with, including the likes of Hulu, Sony Pictures, Sky VR, as well as revealing that 343 Industries is working on Mixed Reality compatibility for Halo games.